Iispar/reviews-frontend/README.md

 You can also use the reviews.ipynb colab file to get your own reviews.
 It downloads the amazon_us_reviews dataset from Kaggle, because it is deleted from Huggingface, so you will need a Kaggle account for this.
 Check the colab file for instructions on how to use it.

-Otherwise there are some JSON files with reviews in the testData folder for you to try the rating.
+Otherwise, there are some JSON files with reviews in the testData folder for you to try the rating.
 I recommend loading your own reviews, but the testData files should also work as I checked them.
 <br />

 Frontend for the reviews application.
 Other repositories: